 A handful of former NHL players have gone on to have careers as NHL officials.
 Ten of the league’s current officials were selected in the NHL Draft, with one recently-retired ref the most recent to have made it to the NHL as both a player and an official.

 With this year’s draft upon us, we look back at the draft picks who later went on to become NHL referees and linesmen.

 Dean Morton – 1986

 8th Round, 148th Overall – D – Detroit Red Wings

-Morton is the only current official to have played in an NHL game – and scored a goal, with assists from Marc Habscheid and Steve Yzerman.
+Morton, who recently retired, is the most recent official to have played in an NHL game – and scored a goal, with assists from Marc Habscheid and Steve Yzerman.
 Morton’s career also took him to stops in the AHL, IHL, ECHL, and the Colonial Hockey League.

 Selected Ahead Of: Stay at home guys like Murray Baron (#167), Dave McLlwain (#172), Lance Pitlick (#180), and Greg Hawgood (#202).

 Draft Class Highlights: Vincent Damphousse, Brian Leetch, Scott Young, Craig Janney, Adam Graves, Teppo Numinen.
 Oilers head coach Todd McLellan was also drafted that year.